Benny Goodman: Catalyst for the swing era

-In November 1935 Goodman accepted an invitation to play in Chicago at the Joseph Urban Room at the Congress Hotel.
-His stay there extended to six months, and his popularity was cemented by nationwide radio broadcasts over NBC affiliate stations.
-While in Chicago, the band recorded If I Could Be with You, Stompin' at the Savoy, and Goody, Goody.
+In November 1935, Goodman accepted an invitation to play in Chicago at the Joseph Urban Room at the Congress Hotel.
+His stay there was extended to six months, and his popularity was cemented by nationwide radio broadcasts over NBC affiliate stations.
+While in Chicago, the band recorded "If I Could Be with You (One Hour Tonight)", "Stompin' at the Savoy", and "Goody Goody".
 Goodman also played three concerts produced by Chicago socialite and jazz aficionado Helen Oakley.
 These "Rhythm Club" concerts at the Congress Hotel included sets in which Goodman and Krupa sat in with Fletcher Henderson's band, perhaps the first racially integrated big band appearing before a paying audience in the United States.
 Goodman and Krupa played in a trio with Teddy Wilson on piano.
 Both combinations were well received, and Wilson remained.

 In his 1935–1936 radio broadcasts from Chicago, Goodman was introduced as the "Rajah of Rhythm".
 Slingerland Drum Company had been calling Krupa the "King of Swing" as part of a sales campaign, but shortly after Goodman and his crew left Chicago in May 1936 to spend the summer filming The Big Broadcast of 1937 in Hollywood, the title "King of Swing" was applied to Goodman by the media.

 At the end of June 1936, Goodman went to Hollywood, where, on June 30, 1936, his band began CBS's Camel Caravan, its third and (according to Connor and Hicks) its greatest sponsored radio show, co-starring Goodman and his former boss Nathaniel Shilkret.
 By spring 1936, Fletcher Henderson was writing arrangements for Goodman's band.